You-Gao/Blog/mainpages/life.md

 ---
 <figure class="container-lg" style="padding: 0;">
     <blockquote class="blockquote">
-    <p>Today you are You, that is truer than true.
-There is no one alive who is Youer than You.</p>
+    <p>"Today you are you,that is truer than true.
+There is no one alive who is youer than you."</p>
     </blockquote>
     <figcaption class="blockquote-footer" style="font-size: 18px;">
     Dr. Seuss, <cite title="Source Title">Happy Birthday to You!</cite>